RAF Advanced Air Striking Force: 12 May

 At 7:00 a.m., nine Blenheims of 139 Squadron flew from Plivot to attack a German column near Tongeren but were intercepted by fifty Bf 109s and lost seven aircraft, two of the crews returning on foot after crash-landing.
 At Amifontaine, 12 Squadron was briefed for an attack on the bridges near Maastricht with six Battles.
 After the fate of the Belgian Battles the day before, the commander asked for volunteers and every pilot stepped forward; the six crews on standby were chosen.
 Two Blenheim squadrons were supposed to attack Maastricht at the same time as a diversion and twelve Hurricane squadrons were flying in support but half of these were operating to the north-west and the others were only flying in the vicinity, except for 1 Squadron, which was to sweep ahead to clear away German fighters.

 Three Battles of B Flight were to attack the bridge at Veldwezelt and three from A Flight the bridge at Vroenhoven.
 Two Battles of A Flight took off at 8:00 a.m. and climbed to 7000 ft; 15 mi short of Maastricht, the aircraft received anti-aircraft fire, surprising the crews with the extent of the German advance.
 The Hurricane pilots saw about 120 German fighters above them and attacked; three Bf 109s and six Hurricanes were shot down.
 During the diversion, A Flight dived over the Maastricht−Tongeren road towards the Vroenhoven bridge covered by three Hurricanes; a Bf 109 closed on the leading aircraft, then veered off towards the second Battle, which hid in a cloud.
 The Battles dived from 6000 ft and bombed at 2000 ft, both being hit in the engine, one Battle came down in a field, the crew being captured.
 The second Battle crew, having shaken off the Bf 109, saw bombs from the first Battle explode on the bridge and hit the water and the side of the canal.
-The pilot turned away through a web of tracer from ground fire and was hit by a Bf 109, then the rear gunner damaged the German fighter.
-The port fuel tank caught fire, the pilot ordered the crew to parachute and then noticed that the fire had gone out.
+The second Battle pilot turned away, amidst a web of tracer from ground fire and was then damaged by a Bf 109 fighter, which was hit by the rear gunner.
+The port fuel tank caught fire and the pilot ordered the crew to parachute, then he noticed that the fire had gone out.
 The pilot nursed the bomber home but ran out of fuel a few miles short and landed in a field; the observer got back to Amifontaine but the gunner was taken prisoner.